 Honorably discharged veterans and their dependents may qualify for in-state tuition.
 To apply, please submit the Veteran Residency Requirement Waiver, found on the MCC website, to the Admissions and Records Office.
-Students who receive resident tuition classification as a result of this legislation are not counted as resident students for any other purpose; however, beginning with the fall semester 2011, these students shall be eligible to receive a stipend from the College Opportunity Fund.
+Students who receive resident tuition classification as a result of this legislation are not counted as resident students for any other purpose; however, these students shall be eligible to receive a stipend from the College Opportunity Fund.